 Poems and literary nonfiction have appeared in numerous journals including The Southern Review, Poetry, TriQuarterly, The Iowa Review, New England Review, Michigan Quarterly Review, Southwest Review, Image, Poetry Northwest, Southern Poetry Review, Crab Orchard Review, The Texas Review, Gulf Coast, The American Literary Review, The Iron Horse Literary Review.

 Bob Fink is a native Texan.
 He graduated from Baylor University with a B. A. in English in 1968.
 From 1968 to 1971, he was a lieutenant in the U. S. Marine Corps, serving twelve months in Danang, Vietnam, 1970.
 His M. A. (1973) and his Ph.D.
 (1977) in English are from Texas Tech University.
 He has done post-doctoral work in The Graduate Poetry Workshop—The University of Iowa, Summer 1985.
-He has been at Hardin-Simmons since 1977.
+He began teaching at Hardin-Simmons in August, 1977, and retired in May, 2019.
 In 1990 he was elected to membership in The Texas Institute of Letters.
 From 1996-2014, he was the poetry editor of the Walt McDonald First-Book Competition in Poetry, Texas Tech University Press.
 He is married to Katrina.
 They have adult twin sons Jon and Rob.